caoduy123/CHAMPIONS/README.md

 # CHAMPIONS
-These users is the most active users
+These users is the most active users they have the highest recency, frequency, monetary scores.